 | index: B |

 William Baker 1800-65

 The family who built Fenton [also see William Meath Baker (his nephew)]

 Take a 'walk' around Fenton

-Key facts: William Baker's father (also named William baker d.1833) was an architect from Audlum, Staffordshire.
+Key facts: William Baker's father (also named William Baker d.1833) was an architect from Audlem, Cheshire.
 He bought the estate and manor of Fenton Culvert together with a pottery factory - this was run by his second son (also named William) William Baker did not marry but he had a brother named Revd.
 Ralph Bourne Baker who inherited all his estates his death in 1865.
 When Ralph Bourne Baker died his son William Meath Baker (the nephew of William Baker) inherited the potworks & estates.

 |1800||William Baker born - son of William Baker|